ShirishKulkarni/blockchain-developer-bootcamp-final-project/README.md

 Ropsten Metamask Account (Final deployed project) \
 Public address - 0x4F32Dbc5A984dd6525bd7896e54e14389F3EaE27 \

-PS: Since any new address needs to be whitelisted for Minting, sharing the above Metamask details in TestNet for easy access.
 ## Simple workflow

 1. Enter the web site